-The following suggestions are some dermatologist-recommended tips for hairstyling with psoriasis to avoid flares, help make the most of treatment, and disguise plaques or hair loss.
+The following dermatologist-recommended tips for hairstyling with psoriasis can help you avoid flares, make the most of treatment, and disguise plaques or hair loss.

 Watch as MyPsoriasisTeam member Katya Meltaus discusses how she manages psoriasis plaques on her scalp.